 If you are an at will employee, the employer can terminate you for any reason or no reason, except terminating you for discriminatory or retaliatory reason would be against the law.
 Practically, if the employer terminates you because you refuse to be on standby, that will not be a wrongful...Read more »

 Hello.
 It's possible that you have a potential disability discrimination claim, especially if the lay-off status is just a "mask" for discriminatory firing.
 More information is needed however to determine whether there is sufficient evidence to pursue a case.
-I wouldn't expect too much from DFEH....Read more »
+I wouldn't expect...Read more »

 Hello.
 There is no such requirement.
 In other words, nothing would obligate private insurer to continue providing coverage.
 Basically, once the coverage is discontinued, you are free to purchase the coverage from that company or any other insurer as you wish.